postnerd/postbot/readme.md

 You can stop a search by typing 'stop' and quit postbot by typing 'quit'.

 If you know the UCI specification you can even play a full game in the terminal, but it's not that comfortable.
-But you can use a chess GUI to play agains _postbot_ on your local machine.
+But you can use a chess GUI to play against _postbot_ on your local machine.

-### Playing/Analysing via a chess GUI
+### Playing/Analyzing via a chess GUI
 I'm using [BanksiaGUI](https://banksiagui.com/) but it should also work with other GUIs (e.g. ChessX / Arena) as long as they support starting a node process with an init string.

 #### Installation in BanksiaGUI